Spanish Language and Literatures

 Requirements

-• SPAN 301 Introduction to Hispanic Literature and up to one additional 300-level course
+• SPAN 301 Introduction to Hispanic Literature (prerequisite to all 400-level courses)

 • Speech Communities: An experience of study abroad, study away, service learning, internship or community service in a Spanish-speaking environment; or growing up in a Spanish-speaking community that fostered the acquisition of language and cultural knowledge